Military Housing Privatization: DOD Should Take Steps to Improve Monitoring, Reporting, and Risk Assessment

 DOD concurred with this recommendation in its response to our report.
 In its response, the department stated that it was working with the military departments to determine appropriate measures of future sustainment and would revise its guidance to require the military departments to incorporate measures of future sustainment into their assessments of privatized housing projects.
 DOD subsequently issued instructions to the military departments effective January 2021 that required quarterly programmatic reviews of their privatized housing projects.
 A template for these programmatic reviews included a measure of future sustainment; specifically, a measure of project funds available to reinvest in housing improvements over time.
 By including such a measure in its reviews of privatized housing projects, DOD will be better positioned to evaluate the future sustainability of the projects.

 DOD concurred with this recommendation in its response to our report and stated that it was working to further streamline the reporting format and data collection process to ensure more timely reporting to Congress.
 Subsequently, in September 2018 DOD issued its report to Congress on the financial condition of privatized housing covering fiscal years 2015 and 2016, and in May 2019 DOD issued the report covering fiscal year 2017.
-In September 2020, DOD issued the report covering fiscal year 2018, and in March 2022 DOD issued the report covering fiscal year 2019.
-However, as of June 2023, DOD had not provided an update on the status of the required annual reports to Congress to indicate that it had resumed issuing these reports in a timely manner.
-As such, we will continue to monitor DOD's actions to implement this recommendation.
+In September 2020, DOD issued the report covering fiscal year 2018, in March 2022 DOD issued the report covering fiscal year 2019, and in August 2024 DOD issued the report covering fiscal year 2020.
+Section 1061 of the fiscal year 2017 National Defense Authorization Act (NDAA) included a provision that sunset the annual military housing report to congress on December 31, 2021.
+Therefore, DOD does not plan on issuing any additional annual reports and requested closure of this recommendation.
+While DOD never addressed our recommendation to improve upon the timeliness in issuing these reports, because this report is no longer required by statute, we are closing this recommendation as no longer valid.

 DOD concurred with this recommendation in its response to our report and stated that it would ensure that financial information on future sustainment of each privatized housing project would be included in the report to Congress on privatized housing covering fiscal year 2017.
 In its report to Congress dated March 2022, DOD included information on the future sustainability of privatized housing projects, including the methods by which military departments oversee measures of projects' future sustainability, and a list of projects rated as having significant challenges that threaten long-term sustainability.
 As a result Congress will have more information about future sustainability of the housing projects to assist in conducting oversight.